LTUC-Group-5/project-ideas/README.md

 ## My Fridge

-A website that helps you to keep track of ingredients in your house and gives you a meal suggestions based on the current ingredients you have in your inventory
+A website that helps you to keep track of ingredients in your house and gives you a meal suggestion based on the current ingredients you have in your inventory

 ### Home Page
 ![Home](./assets/Home.png "Home Page")